Hong Kong leader says police under extreme pressure; acknowledges 'long road' ahead

 HONG KONG (Reuters) - Hong Kong leader Carrie Lam said on Tuesday the city’s police force, which has been accused of beating activists and using excessive force during protests, is under extreme pressure and acknowledged it will be a “long road” toward healing rifts.

-Beijing-backed Lam said it was “quite remarkable” there had not been fatalities during three months of protests and she hoped dialogue would help resolve the political crisis gripping the Asian financial center.
+Beijing-backed Lam said it was “quite remarkable” there had not been fatalities during three months of protests, and she hoped dialogue would help resolve the political crisis gripping the Asian financial center.

-Police cast doubt over allegations that officers beat a man during a protest on Saturday, while Amnesty International called on the government to investigate police use of force on demonstrators.
+Police cast doubt over allegations that officers beat a man during a protest on Saturday, while Amnesty International called on the government to investigate police use of force against demonstrators.

 Police Acting Senior Superintendent Vasco Williams told reporters on Monday that footage of the alleged incident appeared to show an “officer kicking a yellow object”, not a man, in an alley.

-He conceded that the incident needed to be investigated, although he ruled out police “malpractice” and said the video could have been “doctored”.
+He conceded that the incident needed to be investigated, although he ruled out police “malpractice” and added that the video could have been “doctored”.

+Demonstrators are frustrated at what they see as Beijing’s tightening grip over the former British colony, which returned to China in 1997 under a “one country, two systems” formula intended to guarantee freedoms not enjoyed on the mainland.

+China has said it is committed to the arrangement and denies interfering.

-Lam said that while she supported the police to safeguard the rule of law, “that doesn’t mean that I would condone irregularities or wrong practices done by the police force.”
+Lam said that, while she supported the police to safeguard the rule of law, “that doesn’t mean that I would condone irregularities or wrong practices done by the police force”.

 “I know the level of mutual trust is now relatively low in Hong Kong, but we have to make sure that we can continue to operate as a civil society,” she told reporters.